google/santa/docs/binaries/santa-gui.md

 # Santa GUI

 The Santa GUI displays user GUI notifications.
-The types of notifications are: several types of notifications it can display:
+The types of notifications it can display are:

 - [Blocked Executions](#blocked-executions)
 - [Blocked File Access](#blocked-file-access)